njtierney/validateHOT/README.md

 markets with the results of your MaxDiff, CBC, and ACBC.
 This package is especially relevant for the [Sawtooth Software](https://sawtoothsoftware.com/) community who would like to report their analysis in *R* for open science purposes.
+However, it also works perfectly with the great package `ChoiceModelR`(Sermas, 2022).
 Of course, this package is also useful for practitioners, who would like to run the analyses in an open source software.
 The ultimate goal of these preference measurement techniques is to predict future behavior (Green & Srinivasan, 1990).
 Therefore, it is essential for both academics and practitioners to ensure that the collected data is valid and can also